realmacsoftware/RWThemeKit/documentation.markdown

 #Extras

+###%pathto(file.extension)%
+The `%pathto()%` syntax should be used to refer to any global assets in the theme.
+This will generate the appropriate relative, absolute or relative to DOCROOT link to the relevant file.
+Its primary use is to refer to stylesheets and javascript files that are used across the site.

-###%pathto(file.extension)%Used for site consolidation.
-This can be used for any file (styles.css for example), however the file must be added to the RWCopyFiles array in the theme.plist.
+`%pathto()%` can be used for any file (styles.css for example), however the file must be added to the RWCopyFiles array in the theme.plist file.

-###%base_url%Outputs the base URL.
+###%base_url%Outputs the root web address of the website, as entered in the Site Setup area.

 ###%last_published%Outputs the last published date.